-- Share information with your family, close friends, or others involved in your care - Share information in a disaster relief situation - Include your information in a hospital directory
+- Share information with your family, close friends, or others involved in your care. - Share information in a disaster relief situation.

 If you are not able to tell us your preference, for example if you are unconscious, we may go ahead and share your information if we believe it is in your best interest.
 We may also share your information when needed to lessen a serious and imminent threat to health or safety.